Why do we do what we do?

 Through popular demand this has now grown to more than 3,000 small businesses in most countries around the world and you can see them by searching on our Home Page.

-We know what it’s like to struggle after a setback and we’re never happier than when we can help others.
+We know what it’s like to struggle after a setback and we are always happy when we can help others.

 I’m Cliff and Alison is my daughter.
 I live on Hayling Island in the UK and Ali (as she is known) lives in Cairns in QLD Australia, and we’ve been running Traveljunkies promoting small travel & tourism business since 2002.